 Neurodegenerative Vacuolar Storage Disease

-Dr Lohi' and Dr Leeb's research groups in the Univ of Helsinki and Univ of Bern have made a breakthrough in a novel neurological condition in Lagotto romagnolo breed and have discovered a new disease-causing mutation.
+Dr Lohi' and Dr Leeb's research groups in the Univ of Helsinki and Univ of Bern have made a breakthrough in a novel neurological condition in Lagotto Romagnolo breed and have discovered a new disease-causing mutation.
 The discovery is being prepared for a scientific publication.

-The free storage disease testing that was offered by the Dog Genetics Research Group at the University of Helsinki has now been discontinued.
-As an exception, samples are still being collected from Lagottos who are suspected of suffering from storage disease, and also samples from parents and healthy littermates of confirmed affected dogs.
+The free lysosomal storage disease testing that was offered by the Dog Genetics Research Group at the University of Helsinki has now been discontinued.
+As an exception, samples are still being collected from Lagottos who are suspected of suffering from lysosomal storage disease, and also samples from parents and healthy littermates of confirmed affected dogs.
 In this case, please contact the research group.

 We want to thank all who have sent in samples and participated in the research.